10 Tips For Selecting the Best Property Manager

 Test Candidates with Very Specific Questions

-An ideal property manager is someone who is flexible and experienced enough to handle a wide range of property issues.
-Therefore, test candidates by asking them specific questions that assess their skill set.
-These talking points may include –
+The perfect property manager is someone with the right balance of flexibility and experience to handle a wide array of property issues.
+To evaluate candidates, ask them specific questions that gauge their skill set.
+Some talking points to consider may include:

 - The process for after-hours emergencies